-Restylane ®, Refyne™, Defyne™, Kysse™, Silk, Contour and Lyft™
+Restylane ®, Refyne™, Defyne™, Kysse™, Silk, Contour, Eyelight™ and Lyft™

-This family includes the original Restylane to reduce the appearance of general facial wrinkles and folds.
-All are specifically formulated to work with your skin’s natural hyaluronic acid content.
-With each product the manufacturor Galderma has specific applications in mind.
-All combined, over 40 million treatments have been administered worldwide!
+This family is especially formulated to work with your skin’s natural hyaluronic acid content to reduce the appearance of facial wrinkles and folds.
+With each product the manufacturor Galderma targets specific applications.
+Over 40 million treatments have been administered worldwide!

 Fight Signs of Facial Aging

 Restylane® is a clear gel formulation of hyaluronic acid.
 It acts like and integrates with your skin’s own naturally produced hyaluronic acid.
 We use Restylane® to add volume and fullness where there has been age-related volume loss.
 In addition, we use it to correct moderate to severe facial wrinkles and folds.
 Examples are the lines that run from your nose to the corners of your mouth (nasolabial folds) and from the corners of your mouth toward the chin (marionette lines).

 Since Restylane saw it’s introduction in 2003 it still holds it’s own among all its siblings and competitors that came along since.
 It’s unique properties make it very versatile.
 That means that if we can only have one filler option, it may as well be Restylane® because it is a good performer just about everywhere on the face.
 Having said that, there are now better options for many applications.
 But in our opinion Restylane®still excels around the eyes such as in the tear-trough zone.
 It is also good choice for heavier smoker’s lines in mature skin.

 Kysse is formulated to render beautiful lips correct upper perioral rhytids (vertical lip- (‘smokers’) lines).
 It uses newer XpresHAn™ technology which allows for an ideal balance between support and flexibility and a longer lasting result.